buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 #### Pop Quiz!

-How does the Theravada concept of dependent arising differ from the concept of interdependence in Thich Nhat Hanh's writing?
+How does the Theravāda concept of dependent arising differ from the concept of interdependence in Thich Nhat Hanh's writing?
 What function does each idea serve?

 ### Week 5: Rebirth and Kamma (The Second Noble Truth Continued...)